mikecroft/mikecroft.github.io/conferences/index.md

 ## JEEConf, Kiev
 *[Cloud Native Java EE](http://jeeconf.com/program/cloud-native-java-ee/)*
 The key aim of this talk was to show that modern Enterprise Java is already ready for elastic, dynamically scalable deployments.
 It was the first outing for this talk, and I wasn't particularly happy with my delivery although I think the talk itself is good!
-The link above has a video of me which I haven't watched yet (I hate watching videos of myself back)
+The link above has a video of me which I haven't watched yet (I hate watching videos of myself)

 *[Java EE Microservies Platforms - what's in it for me?](http://jeeconf.com/program/java-ee-microservices-platforms-whats-in-it-for-me/)*
 A different title for what was the same talk as I presented earlier at JAX in London.